kratsg/TheAccountant/README.md

 #### [Preselect.cxx](TheAccountant/Preselect.h)

-This algorithm applies a pre-selection to jets, bjets.
+This algorithm applies a pre-selection to large-R jets, bjets.
 Decorates `EventInfo` container with `SG::AuxElement::Decorator< int > pass_preSel("pass_preSel")`.

 #### [Report.cxx](TheAccountant/Report.h)

-This algorithm creates plots of jets, bjets, and MET.
+This algorithm creates plots of large-R jets, bjets, and MET.
 It has functionality to create a separate set of plots for those events that pass the pre-selection as well as all events.

 #### [CookTheBooks.py](scripts/CookTheBooks.py)
 ```